alchemistry/flamel/README.md

 ## Output

-This script si a warpper around the [ABFE](https://alchemlyb.readthedocs.io/en/latest/workflows/alchemlyb.workflows.ABFE.html#alchemlyb.workflows.ABFE) workflow in [alchemlyb](https://github.com/alchemistry/alchemlyb).
+This script is a wrapper around the [ABFE](https://alchemlyb.readthedocs.io/en/latest/workflows/alchemlyb.workflows.ABFE.html#alchemlyb.workflows.ABFE) workflow in [alchemlyb](https://github.com/alchemistry/alchemlyb).
 The script will generate the output from ABFE workflow, including